 Because here’s the thing I didn’t expect: at a certain point, you can choose whether to take a profit or not.
 And when profitability finally became an option, after years of hard slog, it actually felt like a cop-out.

 We’re certainly not the first to choose growth over profit - just look at Uber, Airbnb and Airtasker for examples of marketplace businesses that are burning through cash to reach ambitious growth targets.
 But what are the factors that would lead a founder, having been in a position to break even, to choose not to run the business at a profit?

 It’s because when you finally reach the point where the business earns enough to cover its expenses, you’re faced with a choice: start returning profits for shareholders, or invest in growth.
 Others will make a different choice, and I’m not criticising that decision in any way.
 But when faced with this choice, I decided that I’d rather be growing a company with a world-changing impact than taking a profit.
 In fact, I would rather grow it much faster, by not only re-investing our earnings back into the business, but also raising money from investors to help us grow.

 Growth is a particularly strong imperative for Car Next Door, because we are a network business.
 Our peer-to-peer platform lets people rent their cars out when they’re not using them, safely and easily.
 And, like the classic example of a telephone network, or Facebook, the value of our network to each car owner and car borrower depends on how many other active users there are.
 If you are renting your car out, you want plenty of borrowers on the platform to book and use it.
-And if you’re looking to drive a car, you want plenty available to choose from.
+And if you’re looking to hire a car, you want plenty available to choose from.

 Because we are working to build a big, active network and highly liquid marketplace around a new type of service, there are two main ways we can allocate our growth spend: